paul-english/slcc-eportfolio/index.md

 * [Bio 1615](su13-biol-1615-002-jones) - College Biology I Lab
 * [Chem 1010](su13-chem-1010-009-neilsen) - Intro to Chemistry

-## LaTeX and Org Files

-All papers have been typeset using LaTeX in MLA format.
-You can download the rendered pdfs above.
-Org files are used by emacs org-mode, and are plaintext.

-The MLA template for the typesetting was found [here](http://www.ctan.org/tex-archive/macros/latex/contrib/mla-paper/) and was created by [Ryan Aycock](http://www.phys.ufl.edu/~aycock/)

-## Weasel Words, Passive Voice, & Lexical Illusions

-[Matt Might](matt.might.net), an assistant professor of [the University of Utah](http://www.utah.edu), has provided several useful tools for improving writing and articles.
-All papers were run through his scripts found in [this post](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/) to improve their quality.
-These shell scripts may be found in this repository as well.

 ## Github Pages

 Most of the pages in this site are created using [Markdown](http://daringfireball.net/projects/markdown/syntax/) a clean markup syntax which is good at presenting content heavy information.
 The site pages are built automatically by Github processes using their [Jekyll static blog software](https://github.com/mojombo/jekyll/).
-It's served using [Github Pages](http://pages.github.com/), and hosted as a [git repository](https://github.com/nrub/slcc-eportfolio)
+It's served using [Github Pages](http://pages.github.com/), and hosted as a [git repository](https://github.com/log0ymxm/slcc-eportfolio)

 ## Contact